Gaussian Approximation and Multiplier Bootstrap for Stochastic Gradient Descent: MAIN RESULTS

 where $\ConstC_4, \ConstC_5$ and $\ConstC_6$ are given in Theorem \ref{th:bound_kolmogorov_dist_pr_sigma_n}. \end{theorem}

-\paragraph{Discussion.} Theorem~\ref{th:bound_kolmogorov_dist_pr_sigma_n} reveals that the normal approximation through \(\mathcal{N}(0,\Sigma_n)\) improves when the step sizes \(\alpha_k\) are less aggressive, that is, as \(\gamma \to 1\).
-However, \Cref{cor:berry-esseen} shows that there is a trade-off, since the rate at which \(\Sigma_n\) converges to \(\Sigma_{\infty}\) also affects the overall quality of the approximation.
-Optimizing the bound in \eqref{eq:Berry-Esseen_Bound_Sigma_infty} for \(\gamma\) yields an optimal value of \(\gamma = 3/4\), leading to the following approximation rate:
+\paragraph{Discussion.} \Cref{th:bound_kolmogorov_dist_pr_sigma_n} shows that the normal approximation with $\mathcal{N}(0,\Sigma_n)$ improves as the step sizes $\alpha_k$ become less aggressive, i.e., as $\gamma \to 1$.
+At the same time, \Cref{cor:berry-esseen} highlights a trade-off: the rate at which $\Sigma_n$ converges to $\Sigma_\infty$ also influences the overall approximation quality.
+Optimizing the bound in \eqref{eq:Berry-Esseen_Bound_Sigma_infty} with respect to $\gamma$ yields the optimal choice $\gamma = 3/4$, which leads to the approximation rate